chaseruskin/orbit/docs/src/user/researching_ip.md

 During the lifecycle of an ip, the first step in the process is typically to research existing work and identify any components which may be of value in reusing as a dependency for the new ip.
 This section highlights different ways to discover and gain information about existing ips and their design units.

+The guides in this section place no assumption on where your working directory is when running any commands; that is, these commands can be ran from any directory.

 ### Viewing existing ip

 This guide outlines how to see what ips exist on your system in your catalog that could be potentially used as a dependency.